TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-internalservererror.md

 1. Browse to Azure Portal
 2. Add “?feature.enableSettingsBlade=true” at the end of the URL and click enter
-3. Browse to the Azure Cosmos DB account and choose scale blade
+3. Browse to the Azure Cosmos DB account and choose Scale blade
 4. Update the throughput value and save

 ### Change scale setting using a C# console application